pkhabi/newsletters-for-every-devops-mind/README.md

 General:

-hackermonthly.com | http://hackermonthly.com/issues.html | best of hacker news
+hackermonthly.com | http://hackermonthly.com/issues.html | best of hacker news (not a newsletter)

 hackernewsletter.com | http://www.hackernewsletter.com/ | best articles on startups, technology, programming, and more from hackernews